raghavmanchanda2/raghavmanchanda2/README.md

 GPA: 3.65/4.3
 Member of the Institute for Cooperative Education

-Bachelor of Technology – Computer Science (August 2015 - August 2019)
+Bachelor of Technology – Information Technology (August 2015 - August 2019)
 Dr. Akhilesh Das Gupta Institute of Technology and Management, Shastri Park, Shahdara, New Delhi, India

 CGPA: 8.6/10